-All students are pre-enrolled in Critical Thinking & Writing 1 and 2 before they arrive for Summer Orientation, and most students are pre-enrolled in Cultures & Ideas 1 and 2 before Summer Orientation.
-The exceptions are students who enroll in Cultures & Ideas 1 and 2 in their second year because requirements for their majors must be completed in the first year.
-During Summer Orientation, students consult with advisors as they select other Core courses and courses for their majors to complete fall quarter and plan for the remainder of the academic year.
+All students are pre-enrolled in a Core course connected to their Residential Learning Community (RLC) before they arrive for Summer Orientation.
+During Summer Orientation, students consult with advisors as they select other Core courses and courses for their majors for the fall quarter and to plan for the remainder of the academic year.
 This Core Guide lists the courses students will select from for each Core area.
-The online version of the Core Guide is updated frequently as new courses are approved.
+The Core Guide is updated frequently as new courses are approved.
 Students and their advisors use this Guide to familiarize themselves with the range of choices available for each of the Core categories.

 Student progress through the structure of the Core Curriculum is not strictly sequential, from Foundations through Explorations to Integrations.
 While some courses (e.g., Critical Thinking & Writing 1 and 2; Cultures & Ideas 1, 2, and 3; and Religion, Theology & Culture 1, 2, and 3) must be taken in sequence, all students have the opportunity to discover other sequences that are best for their individual undergraduate experience.
 At the same time, all students engage in coursework designed to help them achieve the shared set of learning objectives for each component of the Core Curriculum.
 Furthermore, the Experiential Learning for Social Justice, Advanced Writing, and Pathways components of the Core Curriculum help students experience requirements not only as individual courses but also as related educational activities that help structure and integrate their entire experience of university study.

 Because not every course approved for the Core is offered every quarter, students and advisors should also consult CourseAvail and use the drop- down box listing Core categories to select courses offered during a particular quarter.
 In addition to being able to consult a list of courses approved for each Core area and offered a particular quarter, students can click on the five-digit section number for any course, while reading a list of courses offered by a particular department, to see what Core areas a course satisfies.
 A listing of Core attributes is available to assist with this process.
-A link on the Registrar’s website to Quarterly Deadlines and Registration Information will provide access to a flip-book version of the fall quarter schedule, with tentative winter and spring schedules provided on pages 25 and following.
 As the academic year progresses, winter and spring quarter schedules will become available online.

 A single course may satisfy only one Core requirement, with the following exceptions:

 - Some students satisfy some requirements with more than one course, each of which partially completes the requirement.
-For example, students majoring in engineering, some natural sciences, and math may satisfy the Science, Technology & Society requirement with writing courses (ENGL 181 and 182 for engineering majors; Critical Thinking & Writing 1 and 2 with a Science, Technology, & Society theme for math and some natural science majors) plus another course required for their majors and approved as partially satisfying the Science, Technology, & Society requirement.
+For example, students majoring in engineering may satisfy a requirement with more than one course.
 Those courses are identified in CourseAvail as “xxxPAR” because they “partially” fulfill a requirement.

 - Engineering majors satisfy the Advanced Writing requirement with a combination of ENGL 181 and 182, which together carry three units.